MicrosoftDocs/microsoft-365-docs/microsoft-365/admin/create-groups/restore-deleted-group.md

 # [Admin center](#tab/admin-center)

-If you're a global administrator or a groups administrator, you can restore a deleted group in the Microsoft 365 admin center:
+If you're a groups administrator, you can restore a deleted group in the Microsoft 365 admin center:

 1. Go to the <a href="https://go.microsoft.com/fwlink/p/?linkid=2024339" target="_blank">Microsoft 365 admin center</a>.
 2. Expand **Groups**, and then select **Deleted groups**.